 - 2 large eggs, beaten, at room temperature

 - 400ml double cream

-- 1 heaped teaspoon blackcurrant powder or a tablespoon or so of blackcurrant purée
+- 1 heaped teaspoon blackcurrant powder or a couple of tablespoons of blackcurrant purée

 - 1 tablespoon icing sugar

 - a few tablespoons of raspberry purée to mix

 - grated or chopped white chocolate

 (1) Preheat the oven to 190C (fan) and line a baking sheet with greaseproof paper.

 (2) Heat the water, butter, salt and sugar in a saucepan gently until the butter has melted.
 Turn up the heat and bring to the boil.

 (3) Once the water has come to the boil add the flour and mix well until the mixture pulls away from the sides into a smooth ball.
 Turn down the heat and keep beating for another minute or two.
 Remove from heat and let it cool for a couple of minutes.